Table of Contents

 CPAP life expectancy varies depending on a particular piece of equipment.
 CPAP machines will usually work for several years approximately three or before they are due for replacement.
 On the other hand, CPAP masks need to be replaced many times during the course of the year.

 CPAP masks require frequent replacements because they are made up of many parts that are heavily utilized and thus wear out quicker.
 For example, the hose and chinstraps are more durable than the cushions on the face mask.

 Oils secreted by your skin combined with the regular recommended cleaning, are another factor that affects the life expectancy of face masks.
 In addition to this, a CPAP mask’s cushion, headgear, and pillows can stretch out.
 The tubing can also develop cracks or tears as well as air filters wearing out.

 If you do not replace your equipment when you see these signs of wear and tear, your sleep apnea therapy will not be as effective as intended.

-Sleep therapists recommend you get a completely new CPAP mask every 3 months.
+Sleep therapists recommend you get a completely new CPAP mask every three months.
 It is also recommended that patients undergoing CPAP therapy replace their filters and cushions twice a month.
-The tubing that connects the machine with the mask ought to be replaced every 3 months.
+The tubing that connects the machine with the mask ought to be replaced every three months.